1974–75 Football League: Second Division

-Tommy Docherty rewarded the loyalty of the Manchester United directors who kept faith in him after their first relegation in nearly 40 years by delivering an instant return to the First Division as his exciting young side were crowned champions of the Second Division.
-Aston Villa – with arguably an even more exciting side – ended their eight-year absence from the top flight by finishing runners-up, being divisional top scorers and also lifting the League Cup, in the final of which they beat Norwich City, who finished third in the league and so clinched the final promotion place.
+Tommy Docherty responded to the loyalty of the Manchester United directors who kept faith in him after their first relegation in nearly 40 years by delivering an return to the First Division, as his young side were crowned champions of the Second Division.
+Aston Villa ended their eight-year absence from the top flight by finishing runners-up, being divisional top scorers and also lifting the League Cup, in the final of which they beat Norwich City, who finished third in the league and so clinched the final promotion place.

 Sunderland and Bristol City just missed out on promotion, while ninth placed Fulham partly compensated for a lack of a serious promotion challenge by reaching their first ever FA Cup final, although they lost to West Ham United.
 Nottingham Forest looked to build for a better future and end their spell of Second Division struggle by appointing Brian Clough as manager in January.

 Sheffield Wednesday were relegated to the Third Division for the first time in their history after a terrible season in which they managed only five league wins.
 They finished 14 points adrift of safety and went down along with Millwall and Cardiff City.